 Introduction: “Afternoon on a Hill” is a short, joyful nature poem by the American poet Edna St. Vincent Millay.
-It is included as Lesson 1 (Poem) in the ASSEB Class 6 English textbook Rainbow (SCERT Assam).
-In the poem, the speaker — a young, cheerful person — describes how she will spend a perfect afternoon all by herself on a sunlit hill.
-She will look at the cliffs and clouds, touch the flowers gently without picking them, watch the wind moving through the grass, and finally come back home in the evening when the lights begin to shine in the town below.
-The poem celebrates the simple, pure happiness that one can find in being close to nature.
+It is Lesson 1 (Poem) in the ASSEB Class 6 English textbook Rainbow (SCERT, Assam).
+In the poem, the speaker describes how she will spend a perfect afternoon all by herself on a sunlit hill.
+She will look at the cliffs and clouds, touch the flowers gently without picking any, watch the wind moving through the grass, and finally come back home in the evening when the lights begin to shine in the town below.
+The poem celebrates the simple, pure happiness of being close to nature.
+Below are the complete textbook Activity answers, along with the summary, word meanings, stanza explanations and extra questions.

 About the Poet

-Edna St. Vincent Millay (1892–1950) was a famous American poet and playwright.
-She was born on 22 February 1892 in Rockland, Maine, USA.
+Edna St. Vincent Millay (1892–1950) was an American poet and dramatist.
+(Here “St.” is read as “Saint”.)
+She was born on 22 February 1892 at Rockland, Maine, USA.
 Millay began writing poems at a very young age and won wide recognition while she was still in her teens.
-In 1923, she became the third woman ever to receive the Pulitzer Prize for Poetry, for her collection The Ballad of the Harp-Weaver.
-Her poems are known for their beautiful imagery, musical rhythm, and heartfelt celebration of nature, love, and freedom.
+She won the prestigious Pulitzer Prize for Poetry.
+Her poems are known for their beautiful imagery, musical rhythm, and heartfelt celebration of nature, love and freedom.
+Her notable works include A Few Figs from Thistles and Ballad of the Harp-Weaver.
 “Afternoon on a Hill” is one of her best-known short poems and was first published in her 1917 collection Renascence and Other Poems.
 She died on 19 October 1950.

 The Poem